dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 <sup>1</sup>dbt Cloud - "Keep on latest version"

-### `require_explicit_package_overrides_for_builtin_materializations`
+###  Package override for built-in materialization

+Setting the `require_explicit_package_overrides_for_builtin_materializations` flag to `True` prevents this automatic override.

-We have deprecated the behavior whereby installed packages could override built-in materializations without explicit opt-in from the end user.
+We have deprecated the behavior where installed packages could override built-in materializations without your explicit opt-in.
 When this flag is set to `True`, a materialization defined in a package that matches the name of a built-in materialization will no longer be included in the search and resolution order.
-Unlike for macros, materializations do not use the `search_order` defined in the project `dispatch` config.
+Unlike macros, materializations don't use the `search_order` defined in the project `dispatch` config.

 The built-in materializations are `'view'`, `'table'`, `'incremental'`, `'materialized_view'` for models as well as `'test'`, `'unit'`, `'snapshot'`, `'seed'`, and `'clone'`.